-The award of the variable component of the remuneration is aimed at creating a competitive remuneration framework and implementing an incentive scheme that ensures the alignment of the interests of executive directors with the interests of the Company and its stakeholders, within a perspective of medium and long-term economic, social and environmental sustainability.
+The allocation of the variable component of the remuneration is aimed at creating a competitive remuneration framework and implementing an incentive scheme that ensures the alignment of executive directors' interests with those of the Company, shareholders and other stakeholders, within a focus on medium and long-term economic, social and environmental sustainability.

-The actual amount of the variable pay shall always depend on the appraisal to be carried out every year by the Appointments, Evaluation and Remuneration Committee (made up mostly of independent members), on the performance of the members of the Board of Directors, analysing their contribution both to the results obtained in the financial year under review and to the fulfilment of the targets and implementation of the strategies defined by the Company in the medium/long-term.
+The actual amount of the variable remuneration will always depend on the appraisal to be carried out every year by the Appointments, Evaluation and Remuneration Committee (elected pursuant to Article 399 of the Companies Code and entirely made up of independent members), on the performance of the executive Board members.
+It examines the contribution of each individual executive director to both the Company's profit in the relevant financial year and achievement of the Company's targets and implementation of the Sustainability | ESG strategies defined by the Company for the medium/long-term.